 LWOP Affects Thousands of People in Massachusetts

-Massachusetts follows Louisiana, per the Sentencing Project’s 2021 report, for having the second highest percent of those incarcerated serving life without parole compared to our state’s overall prison population—14% of the prisoners in Massachusetts.
+Massachusetts follows Louisiana, per the Sentencing Project’s 2021 report, for having the second highest percentage of those incarcerated serving life without parole compared to our state’s overall prison population—14% of the prisoners in Massachusetts.

 Those incarcerated have family, friends, and communities affected.